 Fall 2014 Conference and Public Gallery Exhibit

 From the anatomical drawings of Vesalius to contemporary MRI and CT scans, images create and popularize medical knowledge as well as influence diagnosis and treatment.
-This one-day conference will explore how the human body and its experiences of illness are made visible in medical research, practice and education.
+This one-day conference will explore how the human body and its experiences of illness are imagined and made visible in medical research, practice, and education.
 How does representation, both visual and literary, construct and complicate facts about a medically knowable body?
 How does it also change our individual and societal perceptions of illness, disease, and health?
 In what ways do technological advances in imaging techniques, including virtual reality simulations, influence medical practices?
 How can the analysis and creation of art enrich medical education?

 Wednesday, November 5, 2014 | 8:30 AM - 7:00 PM